vtunka/kojak/README.md

 Kojak is a Koji virtual appliance complete with Mead extensions.
 It is part of a productization effort to encourage the adoption of the Kojak/Mead build system.
 The scripts included in this repository create a fully operational Koji/Mead virtual machine.
-They utilise the Libvirtd visualization API and a kickstart file, based on a vanilla Fedora installation, to provide an automated "out of the box" solution, which may be used for development and educational purposes.
+They utilize the Libvirtd visualization API and a kickstart file, based on a vanilla Fedora installation, to provide an automated "out of the box" solution, which may be used for development and educational purposes.